AbhijeetSalunkhe/AGM-MEAN-TEST/README.md

 - Create an entity for `ComplexOrder` which can hold multiple coffees and their respective customizations.
 - Implement an API endpoint to place a `ComplexOrder`.
-- Update the ReactJS UI to allow placing `ComplexOrder` and show the total cost.
+- Update the UI to allow placing `ComplexOrder` and show the total cost.

 #### Bonus:

 - Secure the API endpoints using JWT-based authentication.
-- Use WebSockets to notify the ReactJS application in real-time when the inventory updates.
+- Use WebSockets to notify the frontend application in real-time when the inventory updates.
 - Implement end-to-end tests to validate the application functionality.

 ---

 ## PS2: Event Scheduler and Notifier (Full Stack)

-#### Task 1: Event Scheduling API (NestJS)
+#### Task 1: Event Scheduling API

 **Objective**:
-Develop a RESTful API using NestJS for scheduling and managing events.
+Develop a RESTful API for scheduling and managing events.

 **Requirements**: